 Torres et al. v.
 Bank of Am., N.A., No. 8:17-cv-1534-T-26TBM, its administration of the Home Affordable Modification Program ("HAMP").
 HAMP was implemented by the federal government in March of 2009, to help homeowners facing foreclosure.
-(Doc. # 26 at ¶ 9).
+(Doc. # 23 at ¶ 9).
 BOA entered into a Servicer Participation Agreement with the federal government in which BOA was required to use reasonable efforts to effectuate any modification of a mortgage loan under HAMP.
 (Id. at ¶ 10).
 The federal government, in exchange for BOA's participation in HAMP, agreed to compensate BOA for part of the loss attributable to each modification.
 (Id. at ¶ 11).
 Plaintiffs' claims were all based on their attempts to secure loan modifications with BOA under HAMP.

 (M.D.
 Fla.
 June 27, 2017) (Doc. # 1).
-Plaintiff Santos was one of the many Plaintiffs in the original lawsuit.
+Plaintiff Uribe was one of the many Plaintiffs in the original lawsuit.
 Plaintiffs alleged Bank of America ("BOA") committed common law fraud in

 In the original lawsuit, BOA filed a motion to dismiss under Federal Rule of Civil Procedure 12(b)(6), (Torres Doc. # 12), and Plaintiffs amended their complaint, (Torres Doc. # 16).
 Following BOA's second motion to dismiss, (Torres Doc. # 17), the presiding judge severed the claims and required Plaintiffs to sue separately, (Torres Doc. # 19).
-Plaintiff Santos filed a separate complaint on November 1, 2017.
+Plaintiff Uribe filed a separate complaint on November 1, 2017.
 (Doc. # 1).
 Three months later, on March 7, 2018, Plaintiff filed an Amended Complaint.
-(Doc. # 26).
+(Doc. # 23).

-The Amended Complaint alleges BOA committed four fraudulent acts: (1) falsely telling Plaintiff that "she can't be current on her mortgage" and failing to tell Plaintiff that she could qualify for HAMP if default was reasonably foreseeable ("HAMP Eligibility Claim"); (2) falsely telling Plaintiff the requested supporting financial documents Plaintiff had submitted to BOA were missing ("Supporting Documents Claim"); (3) falsely telling Plaintiff that she was approved for a HAMP modification and needed to start making trial payments ("HAMP Approval Claim"); and (4) fraudulently omitting how inspection fees charged to Plaintiff's account would be applied ("Inspection Fee Claim").
+The Amended Complaint alleges BOA committed four fraudulent acts: (1) falsely telling Plaintiff that "he can't be current on his mortgage to qualify for a HAMP loan modification" and failing to tell Plaintiff that he could qualify for HAMP if default was reasonably foreseeable ("HAMP Eligibility Claim"); (2) falsely telling Plaintiff the requested supporting financial documents Plaintiff had submitted to BOA were missing ("Supporting Documents Claim"); (3) falsely telling Plaintiff that he was approved for a HAMP modification and needed to start making trial payments ("HAMP Approval Claim"); and (4) fraudulently omitting how inspection fees charged to Plaintiff's account would be applied ("Inspection Fee Claim").
 (Id. at ¶¶ 38, 41, 48, 55).

-BOA moved to dismiss (Doc. # 35), and the Court granted that motion in part and denied it in part, (Doc. # 39).
+BOA moved to dismiss (Doc. # 32), and the Court granted that motion in part and denied it in part, (Doc. # 37).
 The Court dismissed the Supporting Documents Claim, HAMP Approval Claim, and Inspection Fee Claim with prejudice, but allowed the HAMP Eligibility Claim to survive.
 (Id.).

-Regarding the HAMP Eligibility Claim, Plaintiff alleges that on February 12, 2010, a BOA representative told Plaintiff that a modification requires a default.
-(Doc. # 26 at $\P$ 38).
+Regarding the HAMP Eligibility Claim, Plaintiff alleges that on September 9, 2011, BOA representatives told Plaintiff that a modification requires a default.
+(Doc. # 23 at \P 38).
 According to Plaintiff, a modification in fact requires either a default or that default be "reasonably foreseeable."
 (Id.).
 Allegedly, BOA's misrepresentation was "specifically designed by BOA to set Plaintiff up for foreclosure."
 (Id. at

-$\P$ 39).
-Plaintiff allegedly relied on BOA's misrepresentation, stopped paying her mortgage, and "fell into default status."
-(Id. at $\P$ 40).
-She ascribes the "the loss of her home and the equity in that home" to BOA's alleged misrepresentation.
-(Id. at $\P$ 40, 53).
+\P 39).
+Plaintiff allegedly relied on BOA's misrepresentation, stopped paying his mortgage, and "fell into default status."
+(Id. at \P 40).
+He ascribes the "the loss of his home and the equity in that home" to BOA's alleged misrepresentation.
+(Id. at \P 40, 53).

 BOA moved for summary judgment on August 31, 2018, arguing, among other things, that Plaintiff's claim is barred by the Rooker-Feldman doctrine.
-(Doc. # 44).
-Plaintiff has responded, (Doc. # 57), and BOA has replied, (Doc. # 61).
+(Doc. # 37).
+Plaintiff has responded, (Doc. # 54), and BOA has replied, (Doc. # 57).
 The Motion is now ripe for review.